-“For as many as are of the works of the law are under the curse; for it is written, ‘Cursed is everyone who does not continue in all things which are written in the book of the law, to do them’”
+“For as many as are of the works of the law are under the curse; for it is written, ‘Cursed is everyone who does not continue in all things which are written in the book of the law, to do them. ’”

 Paul now turns to an argument that shows how inconsistent it is to think that we can keep the law for salvation or sanctification.
-Having shown what faith in the finished work of Christ can do, Paul now turns to what the law cannot do.
+Having established what faith in the finished work of Christ can do, Paul now pivots to what the law cannot do.
 Not only does keeping the law fail to give salvation, but it brings God’s curse upon the person who attempts to keep it.

 For as many as are of the works of the law